e4och/js-101/README.md

 'Promise {<pending>}'**
 ```
->In this code, We have used the promise object but we have not set any rules
+>In this code, We have used the promise object but we haven't set any rules
 >for the **resolve** and **reject** phase.
-So by default the code is in a pending state*/
+So by default, the code is pending*/

 ### FULFILLED

-This means that the asynchronous operation has completed successfully.
+This means that the asynchronous operation has been completed successfully.

 ```jsx
 let check = new Promise((resolve,reject) =>{